Skip to main content

 1. Protect your head

-Research shows that injury to the head may increase a person’s chances of developing dementia later in life.
+Research shows a link between head injury and the risk of developing dementia later in life.
+While you can’t change any history of head injury, you can be more careful moving forward.
 Here are some ways to protect your head:

 • Avoid sports or activities with a higher risk of concussion, like football and boxing.